wellsaid-labs/tts-evaluation/docs/PREPROCESSING_DATASETS.md

 4. In this guide, do we need to define machine learning, and how to create a consistent and unambiguous task?
 This guide is likely for beginners to pre-process a dataset; however, it's not for a complete beginner.
 We don't need to revisit
+6. Add a section for transfering from Google Drive?

 ## Data